 - Who are the main users of video conferencing tools?

-The COVID-19 pandemic has changed the way we work, and one of the most notable changes is the increased reliance on video conferences.
-Video conferencing software like Zoom, Google Hangouts, and Microsoft Teams have become essential tools for connecting with co-workers and clients remotely.
-Even though video meetings technology is not a new one, the global pandemic led to a surge in the use of video conferencing and web conferencing software as businesses adopt remote working arrangements.
+The COVID-19 pandemic has changed how we work, and one of the most notable changes is the increased reliance on video conferences.
+Video conferencing software like Zoom, Google Hangouts, and Microsoft Teams have become essential tools for remotely connecting with co-workers and clients.
+Even though video meeting technology is not new, the global pandemic led to a surge in video conferencing and web conferencing software as businesses adopt remote working arrangements.
 Many industry experts believe that video conferencing solutions will have a lifelong impact on how we communicate and collaborate.

-While the first weeks after the lockdowns, users downloaded the record 62-million video conferencing applications, and it was considered a risky and panic action in time the virtual conferencing software industry proved to provide sustainable solutions that can facilitate daily business operations.
+During the first weeks after the lockdowns, users downloaded a record 62 million video conferencing applications; considered a risky and panic action in time, the virtual conferencing software industry proved to provide sustainable solutions that can facilitate daily business operations.

 In the article below, you will find out what statistics show the real influence of video and web conferencing software in today’s work arrangements.
 Read on to learn how virtual communication and collaboration tools reshape your business reality, becoming the primary option for team/remote/virtual meetings.

 There are multiple reasons why video conferencing has become so popular lately.
 First, it helps bridge the geographical gap between team members working from different locations.
 Second, video conferencing makes it easier to have face-to-face interactions with people who are not in the same room, which can help to build rapport and trust.
-Third, video conferencing can be a more efficient way of communication than other methods such as email or phone calls.
+Third, video conferencing can be more efficient than other methods, such as email or phone calls.

 Despite the many advantages of video conferencing, some downsides are also to consider.
-One of the main complaints about video conferencing is that it can be difficult to keep everyone’s attention when there are multiple people on the video calls.
+One of the main complaints about video conferencing is that it can be difficult to keep everyone’s attention when multiple people are on the video call.